 Arrival and transfer from the Siem Reap International Airport to our hotel.
-Participants will arrive throughout the day and we'll meet at our hotel in the late afternoon.
-Exact time TBA.
-If you choose to arrive before the tour we can help make your arrangements to stay at the same hotel.
+Participants will arrive throughout the day and we'll meet for dinner at our hotel at 6 PM.
+If you choose to arrive before the tour we can help make your arrangements to stay at the same hotel if you'd like.

 Siem Reap International Airport has regular air service from many major regional hubs, including Bangkok, Seoul, Hong Kong, and Singapore.
-After making your travel arrangements to Siem Reap, please let us know your arrival information.
+After making your travel arrangements to Siem Reap, please let us know your arrival information so we can schedule a car to pick you up at the airport.
+The shuttle time from the new Siem Reap Airport to the hotel is about 40-50 minutes.

-Overnight in Siem Reap at a local hotel.
+Overnight in Siem Reap at the Sonalong Boutique Village and Resort.